 For the Crust:

-- In a medium bowl, stir together graham cracker crumbs, sugar, butter, and salt until well combined.
-Press the mixture into the bottom and about 1 inch up the sides of a 9-inch springform pan using the bottom of a glass or measuring cup to create and even layer.
+- In a medium bowl, stir together graham cracker crumbs, sugar, butter and salt until well combined.
+Press the mixture into the bottom and about 1 inch up the sides of the prepared pan using the bottom of a glass or measuring cup to create and even layer.
 Place the springform pan on a rimmed baking sheet.

 - Bake for 10 minutes.
 Remove and let cool while making the filling.